 When marketers first find themselves diving into the world of video-powered experiences with us they often come up with a myriad of questions.
 How is a video-powered experience different than a traditional video?
 How are the videos individualized to each viewer?
-How do they compliment my overall customer experience?
+How do they complement my overall customer experience?
 What is a scene library?
 What is real-time rendering?
 Is interactive video the same thing as a video-powered experience?

 We always try to answer each and every question as thoroughly and simply as possible, but sometimes the concepts within the answers are so foreign that the answers themselves don’t fully stick.
 So, we decided to put together a list of some of the most important terms that you should know in order to be set up for success when you embark on your video-powered experience journey.